 Format the memory card in the camera, or use a memory card capable of recording at high speeds.
-Even when the shooting time does not display properly, the video recorded will be the length that it was actually shot (p.
-30).
+Even when the shooting time does not display properly, the video recorded will be the length that it was actually shot (pp. 30, 49).